- Free checking with no minimum balance

 - Yes.
 PSECU is Pennsylvania's largest credit union.

 - Who is eligible for membership in PSECU?

 - PSECU has partnered with more than 1,000 Pennsylvania employers, enabling their workers and family members to join the credit union.
-Employees of Pennsylvania state or local governments, municipalities and school districts and their family members can also join.
+Employees of Pennsylvania state or local governments, municipalities and school districts and their family members are among those who can join.
 If you are a graduate, faculty or staff member, student or former student at one of many Pennsylvania colleges, you and your family members are also qualified to join.
 If you don't meet any of these criteria, you can become a member by joining the Pennsylvania Recreation and Park Society for a one-time fee of $20.
-PSECU will reimburse you $10 of that fee when you open your PSECU online account.
+PSECU will contribute $10 toward that fee when you open your PSECU account online.

 - Where can I find a PSECU branch?

 - PSECU is a digital-first credit union.
-You can access all banking services online or through the PSECU mobile app.
-You also can withdraw, deposit or transfer funds, view statements and get account balances at any of 70,000 fee-free ATMs throughout the U.S. or at other ATMs and receive a statement credit of up to $20 per month for out-of-network ATM fees.
+You can access banking services online or through the PSECU mobile app.
+You also can withdraw, deposit or transfer funds and view account balances at any of 70,000 fee-free ATMs throughout the U.S. Alternatively, you can make withdrawals at other ATMs and receive rebates of up to $20 per month for out-of-network ATM fees.

 - How can I take advantage of PSECU's referral program?

 - Members in good standing who are 18 or older can visit refer.psecu.com and enter their email to generate an exclusive referral link.
 They can share that link with friends and receive $50 in their accounts for each friend who becomes a member.
 Members can earn up to $500 per year via these referrals.